-6.02 Sexual and Personal Harassment
+6.2 Sexual and Personal Harassment

-- (a) The Union and the University recognize the right of bargaining unit members to work and learn in a work environment free from sexual and personal harassment. - (i) The University Harassment Policy and Procedures is accessible to all members of the University Community and the Office for the Prevention of Discrimination and Harassment is available to all employees in the bargaining unit.
-Nothing in the Harassment Policy and Procedures bars employees from claiming their rights under other procedures whether available at law or under this Collective agreement. - (b) Processing Complaints The parties agree to the following guidelines in the event of a harassment complaint affecting any employee in the bargaining unit: - (i) The Harassment Office will inform an employee that Union representation is available at the informal stage of the complaint process.
+- (a) The Union and the University recognize the right of bargaining unit members to work and learn in a work environment free from sexual and personal harassment. - (i) The University Harassment Policy and Procedures is accessible to all members of the University Community and the Equity and Human Rights Office is available to all employees in the bargaining unit.
+Nothing in the Harassment Policy and Procedures bars employees from claiming their rights under other procedures whether available at law or under this Collective Agreement. - (b) The parties agree to the following guidelines in the event of a harassment complaint affecting any employee in the bargaining unit: - (i) Complaints of harassment will normally be first dealt with, in the strictest confidence permissible under the law, as an informal complaint under the University Discrimination and Harassment Policy.
+Article 7.01 or any other procedures acceptable to all concerned may be used instead.
+Participation in such procedures will be without prejudice to all parties and will not prejudice the rights of employees to invoke the grievance procedure under Article 10.
+The Equity & Human Rights Office will inform an employee that Union representation is available. - (ii) Where an employee wishes to pursue a formal complaint of harassment the Union will process the complaint as a grievance under Article 10 of the Collective

+Agreement.
+As an alternative, the formal complaint process of the University Discrimination and Harassment Policy or any other procedure acceptable to all concerned may be used and by agreeing to such an alternative, all parties agree to waive their right to file a grievance.
+All employees will be entitled to union representation during the process the parties have decided to use.

-- 6.02 (b) (ii) Where an employee has submitted a complaint of harassment beyond the informal stage of the Harassment Policy, the Union will be advised in confidence of the existence of a complaint and the employee will be represented by the Union if the employee elects to proceed with a complaint to the completion of the investigation stage under the Harassment Policy. - (iii) Where an employee wishes to pursue a complaint of harassment beyond the informal or investigation stage of the Harassment Policy, the Union will process the complaint as a formal grievance under Article 10 of the Collective Agreement, and the complainant and the Union agree to abandon pursuing the complaint under any other University policy, including the Harassment Policy and Procedures. - (iv) Where an employee is a respondent to a complaint of harassment beyond the informal stage of either the Harassment Policy or another collective agreement, the Union will be advised in confidence of the existence of a complaint affecting the respondent, and the respondent will be referred to the Union for representation throughout any proceedings. - (v) These guidelines may be modified, as circumstances warrant by written agreement of the parties and the employee(s) involved in any complaint.
+- (iii) Where an employee is a respondent to a complaint of harassment beyond the informal stage of either the Harassment Policy or another collective agreement, the Union will be advised in confidence of the existence of a complaint affecting the respondent, and the respondent will be referred to the Union for representation throughout any proceedings. - (iv) These guidelines may be modified, as circumstances warrant by written agreement of the parties.

-6.03 Employment Equity
+6.3 Employment Equity

-The University and the Union hereby acknowledge, recognize and support the employment equity program at the University of Victoria.
-The Parties agree to cooperate in the identification and removal of systemic barriers, if any, in selection, hiring, training and promotion.
+The University and the Union acknowledge, recognize and support the employment equity program at the University of Victoria.
+The Parties agree to co-operate in the identification and removal of systemic barriers, if any, in selection, hiring, training and promotion.
 It is understood that none of the resulting actions will be at variance with the Collective Agreement unless mutually agreed between the parties.

-6.04 Other Complaints
+6.4 Other Complaints